-- Applicants should liaise with the Roads and Maritime Services and Council to determine the extent of any road works required along New Line Road, in accordance with the Traffic Management Strategy (see Figures 4.2(m) and 4.2(n). - m.
-Service lanes should be provided in accordance with the Traffic Management Strategy (see Figures 4.2(m) and 4.2(n).
+- I. Applicants should liaise with Transport for NSW and Council to determine the extent of any road works required along New Line Road, in accordance with the Traffic Management Strategy (see Figure 4.2-I and Figure 4.2-m). - m.
+Service lanes should be provided in accordance with the Traffic Management Strategy (see Figure 4.2-I and Figure 4.2-m).